 Supporting local helps reduce our carbon footprint.
 When you shop local, not only is there less need for processing, transportation, and shipping materials, but small businesses also tend to set up around a single central area in their town which reduces undue impact on the nature and ecosystem.

-There are several ways to support local while observing the social distancing regulations implemented for our safety.
-You can purchase unique holiday gifts from local stores, share stories about them on social media, book appointments for when certain businesses re-open, and even reach out to business owners to see if there are other ways to support them.
+You can purchase unique holiday gifts from local stores, share stories about them on social media, book appointments for when certain businesses are open, and even reach out to business owners to see if there are other ways to support them.
+Take advantage of the many Family owned restaraunts and small businesses in our area.

 Looking for a boutique shopping experience?
 Check out our list of favourites in the City Centre and the one-of-a-kind Regional Local Shops – both can be found in our Shopping blog here.

-For other ideas about where you can shop close to home, check out these similarly themed blogs we love:
+For other ideas about where you can shop close to home, check out:

 Activities and Experiences:

-Fortunately, businesses focused on outdoor activities remain open, like Nitehawk Year-Round Adventure Park, Elevation Sled Dog Tours, Wapiti Nordic Ski Center, and more!
+Fortunately, businesses focused on outdoor activities remain open, like Nitehawk Year-Round Adventure Park, Wapiti Nordic Ski Center, and more!
 Find more about these businesses and their info in our Snowy Escapades Grande Plan.

 Take a Staycation: